MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/personpicturetemplatesettings.md

 ## -description

-Provides calculated values that can be referenced as TemplatedParent sources when defining templates for a [PersonPicture](personpicture.md) control.
+Provides calculated values that can be referenced as **TemplatedParent** sources when defining templates for a [PersonPicture](personpicture.md) control.
+Not intended for general use.

 ## -remarks

 ## -see-also

 ## -examples